 A fraud alert tells lenders to take extra steps to verify your identity before opening new accounts.
 Unlike a freeze, it doesn't block applications outright — it just adds a verification step.
 You only need to place an alert at one bureau; they're required to notify the other two.
 Initial fraud alerts last one year and can be renewed.

-Every broker profile you remove eliminates one source of information that could be used against you.
-This doesn't make you invisible, but it meaningfully reduces your attack surface.
-A criminal who can find your current address, phone number, and date of birth on twenty different broker sites has an easy job.
-One who can't find any of that information has to work much harder — and will likely move on to an easier target.
+Every listing you remove eliminates one source of information available to a thief.
+This doesn't make you unreachable, but it meaningfully shrinks your attack surface.
+A criminal who can pull your current address, phone number, and date of birth from twenty different sites has an easy job.
+One who can't find any of that has to work much harder — and usually moves on to an easier target.

-Removing broker data is especially important in combination with a credit freeze.
-The freeze blocks new accounts, and broker removal reduces the information available for account takeovers, social engineering, and synthetic identity fraud — threats that a freeze alone doesn't address.
+Removal works best alongside a credit freeze.
+The freeze blocks new accounts; getting your listings removed cuts off the information available for account takeovers, social engineering, and synthetic fraud — threats a freeze alone doesn't address.
+Delist removes your personal information from the internet and keeps checking that it stays down, because brokers re-list people after confirmed removals.

 Review your credit reports at least annually through AnnualCreditReport.com (the only federally authorized source for free reports).
 Set up transaction alerts on your bank and credit card accounts so you're notified of any activity in real time.
 Consider a credit monitoring service if you want automated scanning, but don't treat monitoring as a substitute for a freeze — monitoring tells you after theft has occurred, while a freeze prevents it.